whoisdsmith/BOOKMRKS-MTHRFCKR-II/Programming/Terminal.md

 ---

-### Terminal
+#### Terminal

 ![](https://earthly.dev/blog/generated/assets/images/command-line-tools/header-800-5b28c8ae5.jpg)

 [6 Command Line Tools for Productive Programmers](https://earthly.dev/blog/command-line-tools) - Lately, Ive been doing a lot more things at the command line.
-Im not a hard-core terminal guy  I use VSCode more than Vim  but Im always surpr...
+Im not a hard-core terminal guy  I use VSCode more than Vim  but Im always surpr…

 2022-07-07T16:20:43.221Z